syntax-tree/.github/code-of-conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported via the collective email address, `moderation@unifiedjs.com`, which will go to all moderators, or by contacting individual moderators via `richard@unifiedjs.com`, which will go only to Richard Littauer, or to `olivia@unifiedjs.com`, which will go only to Olivia Hugger.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The moderation team is obligated to maintain confidentiality with regard to the